nsolerieu/slrncl.com/www/blog/content/posts/2024-03-26-designlog.md

 - Optional annotated visual highlights
 - Component used tagged # (to refer to design system docs)

+The (markdown) format allows to cover both shipped items but also longer form content such as design principles, team processes and others topic that require depth.
+The default should be simple and can flex up.
 Treating the designLog as a standalone entity with its own front end gives it dimension and incentivizes good maintenance.
 It doesn’t need to be fancy, a simple PHP script reading a folder, hosted on GitHub pages will do it.
 Here is a template **[link TBD]**

 It is not:
 - A full case study
 - A metrics report
 - Another Google doc or Dropbox folder
 - A shiny portfolio
+- Only a changleog with images
 - As simple as a social post

 ---